 Climb to the upper end of our list, and you’re looking at a true workhorse in the Canon EOS C300 MK II.
-This is one of the most popular film cameras around, and with its replacement arriving in June it's an incredible price right now.
+This is one of the most popular cinema cameras around, and with its replacement arriving in June it's an incredible price right now.
 Of course, you can go higher if you look at cameras from top-end manufacturers like Arri and RED, and by the time you're in this territory, you'll already know what hardware you need.
 This list aims to give you a spread of accessible options you can pick up and start creating with at under $10,000 or £10,000.